maastrichtlawtech/awesome-legal-nlp/README.md

 ## 1. Books <a name="books"></a>

-- [`2017`] *Artificial Intelligence and Legal Analytics: New Tools for Law Practice in the Digital Age*, Kevin D. Ashley. [[book]](https://www.cambridge.org/core/books/artificial-intelligence-and-legal-analytics/E7D705EEF392501A1DB180645917E7E0)
+- [`2017`] *Artificial Intelligence and Legal Analytics: New Tools for Law Practice in the Digital Age*, K. Ashley. [[book]](https://www.cambridge.org/core/books/artificial-intelligence-and-legal-analytics/E7D705EEF392501A1DB180645917E7E0)

 ## 2. Papers <a name="papers"></a>